 For this type of model, Niche Courses are a much better fit.
 It's hard to charge $15 a month on an ongoing subscription if your students already learned everything they need in your 20h Masterclass.😃

 Are You Thinking of Selling In Marketplaces, or In Your Own Website?

-I think adopting a mixed approach of publishing in both marketplaces and in your own website works great (see here - Online Course Self-Hosting vs Marketplaces: Pros and Cons).
+I think adopting a mixed approach of publishing in both marketplaces and in your own website works great (see here - Where Should You Publish Your Online Course?
+(Self-Hosting vs Marketplaces)

 So bear in mind that if you go for a full-length Masterclass, it's going to be hard to sell it on your website for $89 and on the marketplace for $10.